 WILLIAM HAAS AND

 William (originally, Wolf)) Haas immigrated to America from Reckendorf, Kingdom of Bavaria, in the mid- 1800s.
-At that time, there was a law that forbade the sons (except the firstborn) of Jewish families to marry and have children.
-As a result, many young men emigrated from the region.
+At that time, there were laws that forbade the sons (except the firstborn) of Jewish families to marry and have children.
+As a result, many young Jewish men emigrated from the region.

 In the span of a decade, William ascended from clerk to salesman and finally to partner.
-At thirty-seven, he was a highly successful and respected businessman, and, in 1886, as testament to his hard work and good fortune, he built a large house on Franklin Street for himself and his young family.
+A successful and respected businessman at 31, he married and began a family.
+In 1886, at the age of thirty-seven, he built the house on Franklin Street for himself and his young family.

 Bertha was born June 17, 1861, in San Francisco, the daughter of Herman Greenbaum and Rosalie Kaufmann.

 Bertha was an active and influential member of the community, particularly amongst the Jewish-immigrant enclave in San Francisco.

 Bertha established the Philomath Club, an organization of Jewish women which sought to promote the general cultural level of its members through lectures and discussions on educational, moral, and social topics.

 She served as a director of the Temple Emanu-El Sisterhood of Personal Service (est. 1894).
 They founded a boarding home for Jewish working girls.
 She was also a member of the Council of Jewish Women, and served as a director at Mt.
 Zion Hospital.